 Williams, along with Jermaine Curry and Peter Rolle are accused of murdering Claudezino Davis, Shaquille Demeritte, Eric Morrison and Shenique Sands on December 27, 2013.

-The trio has also been charged for the attempted of Chino Davis, Janet Davis, John Davis,
+The trio has also been charged for the attempted murder of Chino Davis, Janet Davis, John Davis,

 Benjamin Demeritte, Samuel Ferguson, Jermaine Pratt and Leroy Taylor, on the same day.

 Curry is being represented by attorney Murrio Ducille and Rolle is represented by Sonia Timothy.